-After spending all that time in researching and money working with a contractor to build your riding arena, the most important part that is so frequently overlooked, is the arena maintenance.
-Daily, proper arena maintenance is the key part of keeping your riding surface at its optimum and extends its longevity.
+After spending all that time in researching and money working with a contractor to build your equestrian arena, the most important part that is so frequently overlooked, is the maintenance.
+Daily, proper horse arena maintenance is the key part of keeping your riding surface at its optimum and extends its longevity.
 Let’s take a look at some of the most common questions we get on caring for your riding arena surface.

 How do you maintain a horse arena?

-The general answer to this is quite simple: With frequent even watering, daily harrowing and leveling with an appropriate arena leveller.
+The general answer to this is quite simple: With frequent even watering, daily harrowing and leveling with an appropriate arena leveler.
 First, let’s look at a general approach on how to drag and water your arena.

-How do you drag a horse arena?
+How do you drag a riding arena?

 Say goodbye to chain link fences and simple harrows from the past.
 Now is the time to invest in the correct arena equipment.
 Getting an appropriate arena drag with a leveling blade for leveling function of the arena footing is imperative.
 For geotextile arena footings, you need a special arena drag with coil tines which are gentle tines for blending the geotextiles with the sand.
 Avoid using S tines with geotextile arena footings as they rip up the rooting system you are trying to create with the geotextile sand additives.
-If you have a sandy loam or sand with a lot of clay content, you would need to get an arena leveller with ripper tines to loosen up the compacted footing.
+If you have a sandy loam or sand with a lot of clay content, you would need to get an arena leveler with ripper tines to loosen up the compacted footing.
 Arena groomers with a swivel attachment are the best as they allow to drive into deep corners and turns without shifting the arena footing to the sides.

 Additionally, don’t always drag using the same pattern.
 By regularly changing the direction and pattern of your arena dragging, you’ll be better able to even out any peaks and valleys.
 View a simple arena drag pattern in the video below.